kubevela/kubevela/docs/en/concepts.md

 ![alt](../../resources/arch.png)

 Specifically, the application controller is responsible for application abstraction and encapsulation (i.e. the controller for `Application` and `Definition`).
 The rollout controller will handle progressive rollout strategy with the whole application as a unit.
 The multi-env deployment engine (*currently WIP*) is responsible for deploying the application across multiple clusters and environments.

-## What's Next

-Now that you have grasped the core ideas of KubeVela, let's learn more details about [Application CRD](platform-engineers/overview.md) feature.